 Under recommendations for CLL/SLL with del(17p)/TP53 mutation:

-Zanubrutinib, sold as Brukinsa, is approved by FDA for adult patients with Waldenström’s macroglobulinemia, those with mantle cell lymphoma who have received at least one prior therapy, and R/R marginal zone lymphoma who have received at least one anti-CD20-based regimen.
+Zanubrutinib, sold as Brukinsa, is approved by FDA for adult patients with Waldenström macroglobulinemia, those with mantle cell lymphoma who have received at least 1 prior therapy, and those with relapsed/refractory marginal zone lymphoma who have received at least 1 anti-CD20–based regimen.